 The lender will also pull your credit report to verify your creditworthiness.

-Even though you may be preapproved for a loan, that doesn’t mean you’ll ultimately get financing from the lender.
+Even though you’ve been preapproved for a loan, that doesn’t mean you’ll ultimately get financing from the lender.
 The final decision will come from the lender’s underwriting department, which evaluates the risk of each prospective borrower, and determines the loan amount, how much the loan will cost and more.

 “After all your financial information is gathered, this information is submitted to an underwriter — a person or committee that makes credit determinations,” explains Bruce Ailion, an Atlanta-based real estate attorney and Realtor.
 “That determination will either be yes, no or a request for more information from you.”